Szymon-Czuszek/WWI-Project/README.md

 15. [LoadSASFilesToSQLite.py](LoadSASFilesToSQLite.py): Reads SAS files from the WWI directory, loads them into DataFrames, and saves them to a SQLite database.
 16. [ExecuteSQLQueriesSQLite.py](ExecuteSQLQueriesSQLite.py): Defines a function to execute SQL queries on a SQLite database and return the results as pandas DataFrames, then executes and retrieves data for customer profits, employee order quantities, and invoice totals.
 17. [DescribeQueryResults.py](DescribeQueryResults.py): Displays summary statistics for each result set.
+18. [MonthlyAnalysisAndMerge.py](MonthlyAnalysisAndMerge.py): Performs monthly profit, quantity, and sales analyses by aggregating and merging data based on the date, fills missing values, and displays the merged DataFrame with the date as the index.